-But what puts this Maryland County on this Best Romantic Escape List is a phenomenal inn whose owners are so humble, they’ve kept news of their superb establishment, Antrim 1844, a secret, at least to regions beyond the Mid-Atlantic.
+But what puts this Maryland County on this Best Romantic Escape List is a phenomenal inn.
+The owners are so humble, they’ve kept news of their superb establishment, Antrim 1844, a secret.
+At least to regions outside the Mid-Atlantic.

-You can watch freighters glide by on world’s 3rd busiest shipping canal from a charming town’s main street, walk a tiny burg filled with independently owned boutiques and restaurants, and tour a historic plantation known for its flowers.
+You can watch freighters glide by on world’s 3rd busiest shipping canal from a charming town’s main street.
+Walk a tiny burg filled with independently owned boutiques and restaurants.
+And, tour a historic plantation known for its special flowers.

 Couples who swoon at enchanting views and a landscape that was backdrop to one of the most daring escapes and rescues in US History will want to visit Dorchester County before the crowds converge.
-This was the birthplace of Harriett Tubman, and now a new Visitor’s Center offers an unflinching look at history set in a serene corner of the Eastern Shore.
+This was the birthplace of Harriett Tubman.
+The new Visitor’s Center offers an unflinching look at history set in a serene corner of the Eastern Shore.

 The County also includes St. Michaels and Oxford, both with exquisite neighborhoods ripe for house-hunting.
 Or just daydreaming about.
 Remember the reception scene from the Wedding Crashers where the boat glides by and you wonder how there could be a real place so fantastically picturesque?
 It was filmed in St Michaels.

 Are you feathering your new cozy nest and looking for the kind of quirky, funky, up cycled home goods you won’t find in a “normal” store?
-This former mill town may be small, but it’s got some of the coolest shops, and, nearby, a very romantic colonial-era B&B; The Wayside Inn.
+This former mill town may be small, but it’s got some extremely unique shops.
+Nearby, stay in a very romantic colonial-era B&B; The Wayside Inn.

 Don’t have time to get to Venice?
 Carroll Creek Park – a mile-long linear park encompassing a canal and landscaped brick walkways – is the next best thing.
 There are tons of independent shops, great restaurants, and a few miles away, the newly renovated Frederick Inn B&B – built for amore.

 What makes this tiny region one of our favorite romantic getaways in Maryland?
 Surprisingly excellent cuisine in a pop.
 300 town, a golden sunset river cruise, a soft sand Bay Beach, and world-class music in a shabby-chic venue.
 If these float your boat, this slow-paced getaway is for you.